 Sooooo easy!
 I bought the extra wide (1”) craft sticks at Michael’s and cut them to size which gave me two nicely rounded tiles (just like the real ones) and an additional four rectangles (which also work, they’re just a different shape).
 It is much, much better to err on the side of slightly small.
 The “machine” doesn’t care, but it’s easily jammed with ones that are slightly too big.

 Craft sticks are very uncooperative to write on.
-Sharpie tends to bleed and pen works but the wood grain makes it difficult to write neatly, plus most of my kiddos aren’t readers yet, so I made little stickers.
-You could stick on those color coding dots or other small label if you wanted to draw/write.
+Sharpie bleeds and pen works but the wood grain makes it difficult to write neatly, plus most of my kiddos aren’t readers yet, so I made little stickers.
+You could stick on color coding dots or other small label if you wanted to draw/write.

-I print them out on full size sticker paper, but you could use regular paper and use an adhesive (Again, I’m often about saving myself time.
-I know I’ll be using these a looooooong time and frequently so it’s worth the investment to me.).
+I print them out on full size sticker paper, but you could use regular paper and use an adhesive (Again, I’m all about saving time and since I’ll be using these a looooooong time and frequently, it’s worth the investment to me.).

 I created matching bingo boards and I’m all set!

-I play just the way I would traditional Zingo! letting the kiddos decide if we are going for three across or full black-out.
+Play the way you would traditional Zingo!
+I let my students decide if we are going for three across or full black-out.
 There are 24 phoneme/position specific tiles for each target so I’m getting lots and lots of trials in!

 Who else uses this in therapy?
-Who thinks they may hack theirs too?!
+Who’s tempted to hack theirs too?!